MartinThoma/MartinThoma.github.io/_posts/2012-05-05-google-code-jam-2012-round-1b-2012.md

 title: Google Code Jam 2012 &ndash; Round 1B 2012
 author: Martin Thoma
 date: 2012-05-05 21:20:45.000000000 +02:00
-categories:
-- Code
+category: Code
-tags:
-- Programming
-- Python
-- Google
-- C
-- Google Code Jam
+tags: Programming, Python, Google, C, Google Code Jam, competition
-- competition
 featured_image: 2012/04/code-jam-logo.png
 ---
 5614 tried the first problem, but only 3281 people are listed in the scoreboard.
 So quite a lot tried to solve a problem, but couldn't even solve one.
 I think these problems were much harder than the ones from <a href="../google-code-jam-2012-round-1a-2012/" title="Google Code Jam 2012 &ndash; Round 1A 2012">Round 1A 2012</a>.